Romesco Sauce Recipe – a Spanish classic

 This has to be one of my all-time favourite Spanish sauces.
-Romesco Sauce is not only extremely delicious but also it can lift most dishes onto a different level.
+To have a Romesco Sauce recipe up your sleeve will serve you well.
+It’s not only extremely delicious but also it can lift most dishes onto a different level.
 A jar of Romesco will last in your fridge for several weeks.
 It’s great served with grilled or baked fish, bbq chicken, sausages & vegetables, roasted vegetables, folded through boiled green beans, as a dip for chicken or lamb – even with fish fingers!
 I sometimes just eat it with breadsticks.
 But just wait till you try it with tortilla!

 I prefer to make this Romesco Sauce with hazelnuts for a change, as so many things in my kitchen are almond-based, but using almonds is acceptable too.
 From this recipe, you will yield approx 500ml and for the purposes of this recipe I’m baking sea bass fillets but you can fry, bake or BBQ any white fish of your choice.